senchalabs/jsduck/README.md

 These can be added using more command line options as explained in the [Advanced Usage][adv] section of wiki.

-Running JSDuck against older Ext JS than 4.0.7 is expected to generate a lot of warnings.
-Similarly your own .js files will probably generate warnings too.
+Running latest JSDuck is expected to generate lots of warnings.
+That's because some warning types were added after Ext JS 4.0.7 release.
 Sorry for that, JSDuck just wants to be helpful.
-If you are overwhelmed by the warnings, you can disable them using `--no-warnings` switch.
+If you are overwhelmed by the warnings, you can disable them selectively using something like `--warnings=-link_ambiguous,-no_doc` or you could disable them all by `--warnings=-all`.

 Another thing that often happens is that JSDuck is unable to determine into which class a member belongs and will place all such items into a global class - you can disable this using the `--ignore-global` switch.
-For full list of command line options type `jsduck --help=full`.
+For full list of all command line options type `jsduck --help=full`.

 [adv]: https://github.com/senchalabs/jsduck/wiki/Advanced-Usage